Minivera/Carleton-Web-Dev/src/wc-course-website/README.md

  `<img src="some_file.jpg" alt="alternative text">`.
 Here, the `src` and `alt` values are attributes.
 Attributes can only be given primitive types (String, number, booleans).

-You might also have noticed that, if you go on any page and change the URL of a `img` tag through the developer's console, that image will change to the new image you added.
+You might also have noticed that, if you go on any page and change the URL of an `img` tag through the developer's console, that image will change to the new image you added.
 That's possible because the `img` element listens for any change to the `src` attribute and rerenders when it changes.
 We can do the same through the `observedAttributes ` read-only getter and the `attributeChangedCallback` lifecycle method.

-The `observedAttributes` getter must return an array givin the names of all the attributes that are to be actively watched by the element.
+The `observedAttributes` getter must return an array containing the names of all the attributes that are to be actively watched by the element.
 When an attribute in that array changes, it triggers the `attributeChangedCallback` method with the name of the attribute, and the old and new values.
 In our case, we want to watch for the user's name to render the welcome title when it is set.

-Finally, the render method check if the attribute for the user name exists and renders a `h1` title if it does.
+Finally, the render method checks if the attribute for the user name exists and renders a `h1` title if it does.
 Here we make use of `innerHTML`'s ability to take any HTML string and render it into valid HTML nodes.
-By combining this with JavaScript teplate literals, we can very easily render this node with an almost JSX API.
+By combining this with JavaScript template literals, we can very easily render this node with an almost JSX API.

 Next, we will want to render a list of posts.
 Create a `postList.js` file an copy the following code into it.